-The credit quality of Veolia Environnement S.A.
-(Veolia, Baa1/P-2 stable) is underpinned by (1) its size and position as one of the two largest groups active globally in environmental services, which benefit from positive structural dynamics; (2) the diversity of its revenue base by business, contract type and geography; and (3) the relatively low-risk profile of its water business, which accounts for 44% of revenues and is characterized by low volume volatility.
-These factors are balanced by (1) Veolia's exposure to the macroeconomic cycle through its waste business, which accounts for 36% of revenues; and (2) the increasing proportion of shorter-term contracts with industrial clients in its revenue mix.
+Veolia Environnement S.A.'s (Veolia) credit quality is underpinned by (1) its size and position as one of the two largest active groups in global environmental services, which benefit from positive structural dynamics; (2) the diversification of its revenue base by business, contract type and geography; and (3) the relatively low risk profile of its water business, which, in the first half of 2018, accounted for 41% of revenue and is characterised by low volume volatility.
+These factors are balanced by (1) Veolia's exposure to the macroeconomic cycle through its waste business, which accounted for 37% of revenue in the same period; and (2) the increasing proportion of short-term contracts, with industrial clients in its revenue mix.

-From the financial risk perspective, we expect that the group will continue to demonstrate funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the mid teens in percentage terms.
-This is mostly predicated upon the continued successful execution of the group's cost-saving programme, which should more than offset the pressures stemming from weak price indexation in the European water business (see exhibit 1 below).
+From financial risk perspective, we expect the group to continue to demonstrate funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the midteens in percentage terms.
+This is mostly predicated on the continued successful execution of the group's cost-saving programme, which should more than offset the pressure stemming from weak price indexation in the European water business (as Exhibit 1 shows).